Agapostemon angelicus: Behavior

 As sweat bees, they get their name due to their attraction to human sweat.
 They often land on humans and lick sweat from the skin for the salt content.
 Males seem less likely to exhibit this behavior.
 They are polylectic pollinators, willing to feed off the nectar from any available pollen source.
 While generally docile, females are capable of stinging.
 Primarily active during the day, this species may take refuge on larger flowers during the night.
 The social nature of varies with females seeming to prefer to be solitary, while groups of males may gather on a single plant.

-Like most members of the Halictidae family, femalss Angeles striped sweat bees build their nests in the form of tunnels in soil, or other substrates.
+Like most members of the Halictidae family, female Angeles striped sweat bees build their nests in the form of tunnels in soil, or other substrates.
 Halictidae bees do not feed their young honey, but instead leave balls of pollen in the nest where eggs are laid for the young to consume.
 It's unclear if the nests of A. Angelicus are communally shared by females or not.